w3f/Grants-Program/applications/wika-network.md

 **Reda** Reda has +20 years experience in IT across 3 continents and dozens of technologies from perl to golang.

-On 2010, he co-founded a travel technology company, with API integration as its core product; where he aquired skills in architecture, backend, front-end developement, ops, team and project management.
+In 2010, he co-founded a travel technology company, with API integration as its core product; where he aquired skills in architecture, backend, front-end developement, ops, team and project management.

 Hungry for discovering new grounds, on 2019, he joined a blockchain company focusing on multi-chain interoperabililty.